drBenway/pixi-vn-wiki/Canvas-Elements.md

 `@canvasElementDecorator` is a decorator that save the canvas element in memory.
 It have a optional parameter that is the id of the canvas element (must be unique).
 If you don't pass the id, the canvas element will be saved with the class name. ( [How enable the decorators in TypeScript?](/Various-Answers.md#how-enable-the-decorators-in-typescript) )

 And is necessary to override the `memory` property to store the custom element properties.
-On `get memory()` if very important to return the `className` property, this property must equal to the decorator parameter or the class name if the decorator parameter is not passed.
+In `get memory()` if very important to return the `className` property, this property must equal to the decorator parameter or the class name if the decorator parameter is not passed.

 For example, you can create a `AlienTinting` class that extends the `CanvasSprite` class to manage character sprites.